 Replacement Windows Come in Many Materials

 There are many different materials available for replacement windows.
 Wood, aluminum, fiberglass, and vinyl are all different types of windows.
 Each material may be chosen for different reasons.
-Wood can be beautiful and provide great character to an older home; however, it is not practical in Hot Georgia.
+Wood can be beautiful and provide great character to an older home; however, it is not practical in hot, Georgia weather.
 The humidity in the summer could cause major issues with wood products, particularly with sweating and swelling due to the excess moisture in the air.
-Wood windows are often costly, and they require maintenance regularly to stay nice.
+Wood windows are often costly, and they require maintenance regularly to stay in good condition.
 Typically, wood windows need to be stained or painted.
 This additional work does allow a homeowner to use more custom colors (which will be discussed later).

 The extreme weather changes in Atlanta can also wreak havoc with maintaining those wood windows.
 Wood needs to be stained or painted to be protected from the elements.
 The more extreme those elements, the harder they are on the painted window frames.
 This means more frequent maintenance.